dxc-technology/online-devops-dojo/online-devops-dojo/version-control/step2.md

  `./prepare.sh`{{execute}}

-...and wait for the "Click to Continue" message.
+...and wait for the "Click on 'CONTINUE'" message.
 💡 **TIP**: 🦊 Firefox user?
 Use `CTRL`+`INS` / `SHIFT`+`INS` to copy/paste your Personal Access Token in the window.